LorenzoBettini/edelta/README.md

 Edelta requires Java 11.

+For developing and building Edelta from sources, Java 17 is required (some tests rely on Java 17 features, like text-blocks)

 ### Eclipse update site (new URL)

 Copy the following URL and paste it into your Eclipse "Install New Software" dialog ("Help" => "Install New Software..."), wait for the list of available features to show and select the latest version of "Edelta Feature".
 (The URL is NOT meant to be opened with a browser)